Efficient scenario analysis in real-time Bayesian election forecasting via sequential meta-posterior sampling: Introduction

 \section{Introduction}

-\subsubsection{Bayesian aggregation for election forecasting}
+\paragraph{Bayesian aggregation for election forecasting.}

-Bayesian aggregation provides a method for combining diverse sources of information that help explain election outcomes.
-These include the large number of publicly available state-level and national-level pre-election polls \citep{HolbrookDeSart1999, Linzer2013}, fundamentals-based predictors such as national and state economic indicators \citep[e.g.,][]{Campbell1992, GelmanKing1993, WlezienErikson1996, BartelsZaller2001, NadeauLewis-Beck2001, EriksonWlezien2008}, and historical voting patterns \citep[e.g.,][]{LockGelman2010}.
+Bayesian aggregation provides a method to combine various sources of information for election forecasting.
+These include the large number of publicly available pre-election polls at the state- and national-level \citep{HolbrookDeSart1999, Linzer2013}, economic indicators \citep{Campbell1992, GelmanKing1993, WlezienErikson1996, BartelsZaller2001, NadeauLewis-Beck2001, EriksonWlezien2008}, and historical voting patterns \citep[e.g.,][]{LockGelman2010}.
+In this paper, we use the forecasting model developed with the {\em Economist} magazine \citep{morris2020, HeidemannsGelmanMorris2020, GelmanGoodrichHan2024}, an extension of the hierarchical Bayesian framework first introduced by \cite{Linzer2013}, designed to infer the day-by-day evolution of state-level opinions while simultaneously accounting for sampling error, nonsampling polling error, and variation between states.

-{\em The Economist} model is a recent example, developed through our collaboration with {\em The Economist} magazine \citep[detailed in Section~\ref{sec:2:1}]{morris2020, HeidemannsGelmanMorris2020, GelmanGoodrichHan2024}.
-The model integrates national and state-level polls with economic and political indicators summarized under fundamentals-based prior forecasts, within a hierarchical Bayesian framework that simultaneously accounts for correlation across states, temporal variation, and both sampling and non-sampling error.
-The model is estimated in real-time via \texttt{Stan} \citep{CarpenterGelmanHoffmanLeeGoodrichBetancourtBrubakerGuoLiRiddell2017}, and updated daily as opinion polls become newly available, therefore producing retrospective estimates and prospective forecasts that evolve over time: in line with the modeling framework first introduced by \cite{Linzer2013} which aims to refine state-level election forecasts over time via Bayesian updating.

-\subsubsection{The methodological challenge}
+\paragraph{The methodological challenge.}

-This work is motivated by a unique methodological challenge in sequential Bayesian election forecasting, at the intersection of large-scale data fusion, daily updating, the need for thorough model checking, and communication.
-The model posterior is updated sequentially as new data and events arrive, which necessitates not only inference but also routine diagnostic checks of the model---as a mapping from observations to inferences---to ensure practical usability in real-time, as is the case in all statistical workflows \citep[e.g.,][]{cook1977, cook1979, belsley1980, huber1981, rosenbaum1983, eubank1984, carnegie2016}.
+This work aims to address a methodological challenge that arises at the intersection of large‑scale data fusion, daily updating, model checking, and communication.
+The model is estimated in real-time via \texttt{Stan} \citep{CarpenterGelmanHoffmanLeeGoodrichBetancourtBrubakerGuoLiRiddell2017}, and refines its forecasts daily as new opinion polls become available.
+That the model is never \textit{final}, where each new data point prompts revisions to both the forecasts and the model itself \citep{GelmanGoodrichHan2024}, necessitates methods for routine model checks which help justify revisions in ways that are flexible, scalable, and communicable.